The Vitamix and the Murder of Crows by Jennifer MacBain-Stephens

 --Sarah Nichols, author of How Darkness Enters a Body and Dreamland for Keeps (Porkbelly Press)

 Jennifer MacBain-Stephens lives in the Midwest and is the author of three full length poetry collections: "Your Best Asset is a White Lace Dress," (Yellow Chair Press, 2016) "The Messenger is Already Dead," (Stalking Horse Press, March 2017,) and “We’re Going to Need a Higher Fence,” tied for first place in the 2017 Lit Fest Book Competition.
 Her work has been nominated for Best of the Net and the Pushcart Prize.
 She is also the author of nine chapbooks.
 Her chapbook “She Came Out From Under the Bed, (Poems Inspired by the Films of Guillermo del Toro)” recently came out from Dancing Girl Press.
-Recent work can be seen at or is forthcoming from Prelude, Kestrel, Yalobusha Review, decomp, and Inter/rupture.
+Recent work can be seen at or is forthcoming from Prelude, Kestrel, Yalobusha Review, and decomp,.
 Visit: http://jennifermacbainstephens.wordpress.com/